hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 Response options: Strongly disagree (1) – Strongly agree (7)

 The post feels like an advertisement
-The post promotes a particular viewpoint
+This post promotes a particular viewpoint
 The post is an advertisement
 The post is intended to influence your opinion